The EU in the world - economy and finance

 The largest falls in interest rates between 2008 and 2018 were in the United Kingdom and the euro area

 Lending interest rates varied greatly between the G20 members in 2018 and did so to a somewhat greater extent than they had done 10 years earlier.
 Historically low interest rates were recorded in the euro area (0.25 %) and the United Kingdom (0.50 %; 2014 data) while the latest lending interest rate in Japan (0.99 %; 2017 data) was also relatively low.
 Elsewhere, rates ranged from 2.70 % in Canada (2017 data) to 10.54 % in Indonesia, with the rates in Argentina (37.39 %) and Brazil (39.08 %) exceeding this range.
 In all but one of the G20 members (see Figure 6), interest rates were lower in 2018 than they had been in 2008.
 The exception was Argentina where rates increased by 17.9 percentage points over this period.
 The largest percentage point falls in interest rates between 2008 and 2018 were in Brazil (down 8.2 points) and South Africa (down 5.0 points).
 For comparison, the rate in the euro area fell 2.8 points over the same period.

 Foreign direct investment

 Foreign direct investment (FDI) is characterised by investment in new foreign plant/offices, or by the purchase of existing assets that belong to a foreign enterprise.
 FDI differs from portfolio investment as it is made with the purpose of having a lasting interest, by acquiring control or an effective voice in the management of the direct investment enterprise.

-The largest difference between inward and outward stocks of FDI relative to GDP in 2016 was recorded in Mexico
+The largest difference between inward and outward stocks of FDI relative to GDP was recorded in South Africa

 Source data for tables and graphs